dokka-nandini/Research/README.md

 📌 *Job Summary*

 Channelsoftech is looking for a skilled and motivated Back-End Developer to join our team.
 The ideal candidate will be responsible for designing, developing, and maintainingc  server-side applications, databases, and APIs that power our web solutions.
-You will collaborate closely with front-end developers and project teams to build scalable, secure, and high-performing applications.
+You will collaborate closely with front-end developers and project teams to build scalable, secure, and high-performing applications.nenu niku chapu kada kani nv vinavu ok ur wish later u don't ask any thing ok really i am hurt. nenu Monday vastha nv ekkada ayyina undu ok

+nv chepa mari nandu artham chesuko ani ok i can understand i will leave it

+i will come later ok tq

 ✅ *Key Requirements*